spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-key-value-storage-with-database.md

 {% info_block errorBox %}

 There are two limitations of using the database as storage on Yves compared to the default storage engine.
-Scenarios, when Yves actually writes data to storage, are as follows:
+The following are scenarios when Yves actually writes data to storage:

 - Caching of requests to storage: while using the database as storage, it is not possible to cache anything in Yves.
 - Concurrent requests and caching for the Glue API.